'Many thanks, teachers': Rosa Sensat pays tribute to teachers

 3 min

 Bad education is not only the product of an educational system in crisis, but also of a society that has confused educating with overprotecting, a society with low expectations when it comes to children.
-It is not about returning to any Spartan harshness, but yes, for example, about being clear about the value of a no.
+It is not about returning to any Spartan harshness, but rather, for example, about being clear about the value of a no.

 stats